Skip to Content

 The formula for a successful composting batch is simple:

-• A carbon to nitrogen ratio of 30:1.
+- A carbon-to-nitrogen ratio of 30:1.

-• Moisture content below 60%
+- Moisture content below 60%

-• Air content above 5%
+- Air content above 5%

 Provide that, and the ubiquitous microorganisms will do their thing.
-The carbon (brown plant material) and nitrogen (green plant material) need to have the maximum surface area exposed, so they must be shredded before being added to the pile.
+The carbon (brown plant material) and nitrogen (green plant material) must have the maximum surface area exposed, so they must be shredded before being added to the pile.
 Still, because you need air inclusion, some parts of the mix must be bigger to avoid compaction.

 The process is a thing of beauty.
 First, the initial microbes will consume the carbon as food, releasing CO2 and nitrogen to boost their cellular growth and replication.
 The water provides transport and functions as a reactant in some processes.
 Finally, we need aerobic microbes, so a constant air supply must be provided for them to flourish and for anaerobic microbes to be limited.